alexstoica-1/Financial-Fraud-Detection/README.md

 ## Introduction

+The features are scaled and the names of the features are not shown due to privacy reasons.
+Nevertheless, we can still analyze some important aspects of the dataset.
 The first thing we must do is gather a basic sense of our data.
-Remember, except for the transaction and amount we don't know what the other columns are (due to privacy reasons).
-The only thing we know is that those columns that are unknown have been scaled already.
+Except for the transaction and amount we don't know what the other columns are.

-- The transaction amount is relatively small.
-The mean of all the mounts made is approximately USD 88.
+- The mean of all the amounts made is approximately USD 88, which is relatively small.
 - There are no "Null" values, so we don't have to work on ways to replace values.
 - Most of the transactions were Non-Fraud (99.83%) of the time, while Fraud transactions occurred (017%) of the time in the data frame.